TZstatsADS/spring-2022-project2-group10/README.md

 There are three modules, each can help general users to quickly and efficiently know the NYC park data related to COVID-19 in different aspects.

+The shiny app can be find at (https://changlu2333.shinyapps.io/proj2/)

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md))

 Patricia developed the Park Amenities page.